 Any disruption in production or inability of our manufacturing sites to produce adequate quantities to meet our needs, whether as a result of a natural disaster or other causes, could significantly impair our ability to meet demand for packaged beverage products.
 We have operations across the Southeastern U.S. which is a region often in the path of hurricanes.
 For example, our Houston, TX plant closed for ~4 days following Hurricane Harvey in 2017 due to heavy flooding.
 After Hurricane Harvey, many area sales outlets were closed for days.
 We have a business continuity plan that mitigates risk in case of a business disruption.
 The plan has a two-pronged approach that utilizes company manufacturing sites and supplier manufacturing sites to make products in the event of a business disruption.
 Intellectual property is protected in this process to avoid any risk to our brands.
 Cost data of this management method is proprietary.
-Precise cost data would be highly dependent on the exact scenario of weather impacts, the products and the routes to market affected.
-In the case of hurricanes when there is typically ample warning, we work in advance to adjust inventory, distribution, and product mix to limit the effects of any retail disruptions or closures.
+Precise cost data would be highly dependent on the exact scenario of weather impacts, the products mit to limit the effects of any retail disruptions or closures.
 The low costs of management for this risk are associated with the full-time employees who manage inventory and distribution planning, as part of regular business, and therefore, even as severe weather events require response, the cost of management is not incremental to business as usual and we indicate the cost of response as \$0.